Faster-than-light: Proper speeds

 If a spaceship travels to a planet one light-year (as measured in the Earth's rest frame) away from Earth at high speed, the time taken to reach that planet could be less than one year as measured by the traveller's clock (although it will always be more than one year as measured by a clock on Earth).
 The value obtained by dividing the distance traveled, as determined in the Earth's frame, by the time taken, measured by the traveller's clock, is known as a proper speed or a proper velocity.
 There is no limit on the value of a proper speed as a proper speed does not represent a speed measured in a single inertial frame.
-A light signal that left the Earth at the same time as the traveller would always get to the destination before the traveller.
+A light signal that left the Earth at the same time as the traveller would always get to the destination before the traveller would.

-Possible distance away from Earth

-Since one might not travel faster than light, one might conclude that a human can never travel further from the Earth than 40 light-years if the traveler is active between the age of 20 and 60.
-A traveler would then never be able to reach more than the very few star systems which exist within the limit of 20–40 light-years from the Earth.
-This is a mistaken conclusion: because of time dilation, the traveler can travel thousands of light-years during their 40 active years.
-If the spaceship accelerates at a constant 1 g (in its own changing frame of reference), it will, after 354 days, reach speeds a little under the speed of light (for an observer on Earth), and time dilation will increase the traveler's lifespan to thousands of Earth years, seen from the reference system of the Solar System — but the traveler's subjective lifespan will not thereby change.
-If they were then to return to Earth, the traveler would arrive on Earth thousands of years into the future.
-Their travel speed would not have been observed from Earth as being supraluminal — neither for that matter would it appear to be so from the traveler's perspective– but the traveler would instead have experienced a length contraction of the universe in their direction of travel.
-After the traveler reverses course, the Earth will seem to experience much more time passing than the traveler does.
-So while the traveler's (ordinary) coordinate speed cannot exceed c, their proper speed, or distance traveled from the Earth's point of reference divided by proper time, can be much greater than c.
-This is seen in statistical studies of muons traveling much further than c times their half-life (at rest), if traveling close to c.